ocpi/ocpi/mod_tariffs.md

 Tariffs endpoint with the newly create Tariff object

-Any changes to the Tariff(s) in the CPO system can be send to the eMSP system by calling either [PUT](#222-put-method) or [PATCH](#223-patch-method) on the eMSPs Tariffs endpoint with the updated Tariff obejct.
+Any changes to the Tariff(s) in the CPO system can be send to the eMSP system by calling either [PUT](#222-put-method) or [PATCH](#223-patch-method) on the eMSPs Tariffs endpoint with the updated Tariff object.

 When the CPO deletes a Tariff, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Tariffs endpoint, with the ID of the Tariff that is deleted.